-- For sturdy foam and better peaks, use cream with at least 30% milkfat content.
+- For sturdy foam and better peaks, use cream with at least 30% milk fat content.

 - To whip up to maximum volume, make sure the heavy cream and condensed milk are very cold.
-It will also help to chill the bowl and the beaters in the fridge for about 20 to 30 minutes.
+It will also help to chill the bowl and the beaters in the freezer for about 20 to 30 minutes.

 - Start beating the cream at low speed to build smaller bubbles for a stable foam.
 When the mixture begins to thicken, increase the speed to medium and continue to beat until stiff peaks is reached.

 - Do not overbeat the whipped cream or the fat in the mixture will separate from the liquid and will turn into, well, butter.
-You know you’ve reached stiff peaks when the cream is thick and heavy, and clings to the beaters.
+You know you’ve reached stiff peaks when the cream is thick and heavy and clings to the beaters.
 To check, turn the whisk up.
 The peaks should hold up proudly and should point straight up without collapsing.

 - The more light and airy the whipped cream, the silkiest the ice cream.
 Add the crushed Oreos in thirds and fold in gently with a flexible spatula to prevent the cream from deflating.

 - To prevent ice crystals from forming, press down plastic wrap firmly against the entire surface of the ice cream.
-Store the ice cream container at the back part of the freezer where the temperature is at its coldest and most consistent as fluctuations in temperature can result in in a grainy consistency.
+Store the ice cream container at the back part of the freezer where the temperature is at its coldest and most consistent as fluctuations in temperature can result in a grainy consistency.

 - 2 cups heavy cream, very cold